 No matter if you’re downloading games or enjoying an online session, you want to know that your connection isn’t going to seize up halfway through.
 It’s more important for the gaming part, but waiting for downloads to arrive can be frustrating when the connection keeps dropping out.

 Your broadband deal should include enough data to safely download and play the games you want.
-Going over can result in shaping, where the provider reduces available bandwidth to 256 KB/s.
+Going over can result in shaping, where the provider reduces available bandwidth to 256 KB/s or less.
 They can also charge excess fees (which just suck regardless) or may offer special ‘“top-up packs” to increase your data allowance.

 Of course, you don’t want your broadband plan to eat into your discretionary spending.
 So it helps if you can pick a plan that meets your needs and matches your budget.